 Let it Ride and Let it Ride Bonus are the copyrighted, trademarked, and patented poker variation games, the rights to which on October 1, 1996 were owned by Shuffle Master Gaming of Las Vegas, Nevada and which may be transferred or assigned.
 3 Card Bonus is copyrighted, patent pending and pending trademark application.
-Let it Ride and Let it Ride Bonus with the option of 3 Card Bonus and Progressive bets must be played according to the following rules:
+Let it Ride and Let it Ride Bonus with the option of a 3 Card Bonus optional bet must be played ac cording to the following rules: